outrunnl/dbcollect/README.md

 ### Non-Linux (UNIX) systems

-DBCollect now supports AIX and Solaris systems.
+DBCollect now supports AIX and Solaris systems, and HP-UX has experimental support.
 You need to have Python installed (at least version 2.6).

-Windows and HP-UX are not (yet) supported although on HP-UX, it may work fine to collect Oracle information (not SAR and system info).
-Let me know if you want to help with testing.
+Windows is not (yet) supported.

 ## Requirements